funvill/funvill.github.io/_posts/2008-07-11-your-daily-wtf.md

 ---
-title: Your daily WTF
+title: "Your daily WTF"
 date: 2008-07-11 14:26:00
+categories:
+- Development
-categories: Development Tips
+- Tips
+slug: your-daily-wtf

 ---

 I found this today while doing code review.

 it was ment to be a sleep timer...